team-alembic/ash_ai/README.md

 mix ash_ai.gen.chat --live
 ```

+### Specify your LLM API key

+By default, it uses Open AI as the LLM provider so you need to specify your OpenAI API key as an environment variable (eg `OPEN_API_KEY=sk_...`).

+### Ensure you have Tailwind and DaisyUI

+The Chat UI liveview templates assume you have Tailwind and DaisyUI installed for styling purposes.
+DaisyUI is included in Phoenix 1.8 and later but if you generated your Phoenix app pre-1.8 then [install DaisyUI](https://daisyui.com/docs/install/).

+### Access the chat route

 You can then start your server and visit `http://localhost:4000/chat` to see the chat feature in action.
 You will be prompted to register first and sign in the first time.

+### Register tools for the chatbot

+You should then be able to type chat messages, but until you have some tools registered (see below) and set a default system prompt, the LLM won't know anything about your app.

 ## Expose actions as tool calls